Your questions answered.

 Yes.
 MyBoatCard.com is accredited by Transport Canada to deliver boating safety courses and administer tests for the issuance of Pleasure Craft Operator Cards, including replacement cards, under the Competency of Operators of Pleasure Craft Regulations

 The PCOC is the most accepted proof of competency to operate a powered pleasure craft in Canada.
 The card is obtained by obtaining a passing grade on a Transport Canada PCOC test.

 No. The PCOC is proof that a boater has obtained a defined standard of boating knowledge.
 It is a certificate, not a license.

 Your PCOC is valid for life.
 There are no annual fees; it never needs to be renewed.
 It is possible to purchase a duplicate card in case of loss or if you have more than one watercraft and you wish to keep a card on board each craft.

 All operators of powered pleasure craft have to obtain a PCOC or other proof of competency.
 The operator of a pleasure craft is deemed to be the person at the controls.

 When you pass the online PCOC test, you can print your Temporary Operator Card immediately.
-The temporary card expires 60 days from the date you passed the test.
+The temporary card expires 60 days after the date you passed the test.
 Your permanent PCOC will arrive at your mailing address within one week.

-The test is made up entirely of 50 multiple choice questions.
+The test is made up entirely of 50 multiple-choice questions.